Azure/DW-with-Synapse-Data-Factory-Power-BI/README.md

 # 4 - Others steps

-Is necessary to upload a file into the storage account.
+It is necessary to upload a file into the storage account.
 Please follow the instructions:

 1.1 - Download file named "taxi_zone_lookup.csv": [Dowload CSV file](https://github.com/Azure/DW-with-Synapse-Data-Factory-Power-BI/tree/main/4%20-%20Others)